bbauska/LFS171x/README.md

 **[`^        back to top        ^`](#table-of-contents)**

-### What Enterprises Look for When Evaluating Whether or Not to Use Hyperledger (Brian Behlendorf)
+<h3>What Enterprises Look for When Evaluating Whether or Not to Use Hyperledger (Brian Behlendorf)</h3>

-#### What should an enterprise look for when evaluating whether or not to use Hyperledger?
+<h4>What should an enterprise look for when evaluating whether or not to use Hyperledger?</h4>
 I always try to start... suggest that people start with the business need, right, trying to look at what are you doing in your enterprise, and probably, it will mean what are you doing with your business partners, with your suppliers, with your customers, maybe even with your competitors, right?

 What is it... what are some business processes, or some provenance tracking problems, or a registry somewhere that, you know, you're putting too much trust in a central org somewhere, where is there an opportunity to take a decentralized ledger approach, and a smart contract approach to solving those issues?